kubesphere/website/content/en/blogs/cilium-as-cni.md

 ---
-title: 'Install Cilium on Kubernetes Using KubeKey'
+title: 'Visualize Network Traffic: A Simple Way to Enable Cilium on Kubernetes'
 keywords: Kubernetes, KubeSphere, Cilium, Network
 description: Explore what Cilium can do on a Kubernetes cluster.
 tag: 'Kubernetes, KubeSphere, Cilium, Network'